 There is no treatment if pituitary function is normal.

-Treatment involves replacing the hormones that are lacking.
+For secondary empty sella syndrome, treatment involves replacing the hormones that are lacking.

 Primary empty sella syndrome does not cause health problems, and it does not affect life expectancy.

 Complications of primary empty sella syndrome include mild hyperprolactinemia.

 Complications of secondary empty sella syndrome are related to the cause of pituitary gland disease or to the effects of too little pituitary hormone.

 When to Contact a Medical Professional